ndrewtl/airspace-jekyll/_posts/2017-02-28-modelling.md

 <hr>
 <hr>

+<b>Now that we have covered the basics of linear modelling, we can move onto mixed effects models - check out <a href="https://ourcodingclub.github.io/2017/03/15/mixed-models.html" target="_blank">our tutorial</a> for more information!</b>

 #### Check out our <a href="https://ourcodingclub.github.io/links/" target="_blank">Useful links</a> page where you can find loads of guides and cheatsheets.